JuliaDatabases/DBPerf.jl/README.md

 ```
 Above example will conduct a performance test on Database driver ODBC.jl and JDBC.jl, DBMS will be automatically selected for ODBC.jl based on the credentials provided in config.jl, whereas JDBC.jl will be tested against Oracle

+#### config.jl should contain all the credentials required for a DBMS connection

 # TODO
 1. Include MongoDB, HBase, SQLite and Spark SQL in the performance test.